valerialabugr/valerialab-website/content/people/jgarrido.md

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`
-tags = ["postdoctoral researcher","cerebellum", "spiking-neural-networks", "neurorobotics"]
+tags = ["faculty","cerebellum", "spiking-neural-networks", "neurorobotics"]

 # Project summary to display on homepage.
-summary = "Senior researcher"
+summary = "Associate Professor"

 # Optional image to display on homepage.
 image_preview = "jgarrido.jpg"